-Chemical oxygen demand, which is commonly abbreviated as COD, is an indirect method of determining organic compounds in water.
-Not only COD is engaged with decomposition of organic matter, but also, it relates with the oxidation of inorganic chemicals (ammonia and nitrite).
+Chemical oxygen demand (COD) is an indirect method of determining total organic compounds in water.
+Hence, COD refers to the amount of oxygen necessary to oxidize all of the organic carbon completely to CO2 and H2O.
+Not only COD engages with the decomposition of organic matter, but also, it relates to the oxidation of inorganic chemicals (ammonia and nitrite).
 It is explained as the capacity of water, to consume dissolved oxygen during both of the cases.

-COD and BOD both can be indicated as mg/L or ppm (parts per million)
+- COD and BOD can be indicated as mg/L or ppm (parts per million).

 - Both parameters measure the amount of oxygen needed to oxidize pollutants in water.